saudAnwar786/Quantum_Assignment/README.md

 2.Google Sign In
 3. Facebook  Integration with facebook SDK

-Firebase provides all the major backend funcionality and is supported by Google.
+Firebase provides all the major backend functionality and is supported by Google.
 Morever, firebase backend are easy to be implemented and extended.
 Major features for absic app development are kept free or comes with minimal fees.

 Glide - Used glide library to load images from URL.